Upper Back Pain

 - Forward head carriage

 - Scheuerman’s Kyphosis

 Before your visit, you are quite likely to be unaware of the cause of your pain.
 That’s fine! your chiropractor will be very happy to help you work out what sort of upper back pain you have and point you in the right direction for treatment.

 I have found chiropractic care to be very effective in reducing upper back pain by slowly but surely affecting a patient’s posture and work ergonomics through advice and treatment.
 Some of the other causes of upper back pain can also be effectively managed by slowing the progression of disease.

 Many of the most effective exercises and stretches for the upper back involve thinking about the particular work postures you get into and minimising the negative effects of them by balancing out the muscles.
 Often this entails strengthening the postural back muscles and stretching the chest and neck muscles.
 Make sure you book an appointment for specific advice on the sort of exercises which should help you.

 What’s The Bottom Line?

 Upper back pain is common and often can be very tiresome.
 If your upper back pain is posture related, you have the power to change things through effective chiropractic treatment, advice, exercises and willpower!
 If you don’t have pain at the moment, but suspect your posture is poor, start making these changes now before it manifests as pain in the future.

 If you live near Cambridge and have pain or other symptoms, or if you want to improve the function of your body, chiropractic is a safe and very effective solution.
-If you are unsure whether chiropractic treatment is right for you, then please consider booking a 1 hour initial consultation or a FREE 15 minute spine check so that you and your chiropractor can get an idea as to what is causing your problem.
-During this time, the process of chiropractic care will be explained fully and you can decide whether it is right for you.
-To book this session, please call 01223 459240 or click on the contact page.
+If you are unsure whether chiropractic care is right for you, then you should consider booking either a first visit or a FREE spine check.
+During this time, the process of chiropractic care will be explained fully.
+There is no obligation to continue with the visits.